jyojay/pandas-challenge/README.md

 # pandas-challenge
 This repository consists of PyCitySchools folder which includes:
-File PyCitySchools_final.ipynb consisting of the code using pandas.
+-File PyCitySchools_final.ipynb consisting of the code I wrote as a solution to this challenge using pandas.
-Resources folder with provided csv file.
+-Resources folder with provided csv file.

 Note:
-Jupyter notebook was used for coding
+-Jupyter notebook was used for coding

 Acknowledgements:
 The below links were referenced: